LukeWood/hugo-LukeWood.github.io/content/posts/scalable_architecture.md

 - horizontally scalable on the game server front
 - allow different configurations per server (for diverse game experience)
 - build for the future
+**Note: I could have still used Kubernetes to solve some of the problems but instead opted for a custom solution**

 # Designing the new Architecture
 The first action item I took on in redesigning the system was examining the difficulty in decoupling the game server from the web server.